PRE-LAUNCH SALE Ends on June 14

 What skill level is this program for?

 This course is designed for intermediate 3D printing hobbyists.
-You should already own a 3D printer, know how to get a clean print, and have at least dabbled in basic CAD — whether that's TinkerCAD, intro Fusion 360, or similar.
+You should already own a 3D printer, know how to get a clean print, and have at least dabbled in basic CAD — whether that's TinkerCAD, intro Autodesk Fusion, or similar.
 You don't need to be an expert, but you should know what a sketch and an extrude are.
 If you've never touched CAD software before, this course will move too fast.
 If you're already designing complex multi-part assemblies, this course will be too basic.
 The sweet spot is someone who can print but hasn't built anything mechanical yet.

 How long do I have access to the program & when does it start?

-You need three things.
-A working FDM 3D printer that you know how to use.
-Basic CAD experience — even just having opened TinkerCAD or followed a beginner Autodesk Fusion (formerly Fusion 360) tutorial counts.
-And Autodesk Fusion installed on your computer, which is free for personal use.
+Three things are required: a working FDM 3D printer already in use, with a build volume of at least 200 × 200 × 200mm (every part is modular and kept under ~200mm, so this gives you room to orient each piece whichever way prints best); a little hands-on CAD experience — even just having messed around in something like TinkerCAD, or followed a beginner Autodesk Fusion tutorial, is plenty (you won't use TinkerCAD in this course — everything's taught in Autodesk Fusion); and Fusion installed on your computer, using the free personal-use license.
 That's it.
 You don't need an engineering background, expensive software, or any prior experience with mechanical design.
 The course teaches you everything else from the ground up.

 Our Famous Guarantee

-Is there a guarantee?
+Is there a guarantee for this course?

-What if the course doesn't launch?
+What happens if the course does not launch?

 Company Logo